 You can’t always prepare yourself for every situation.
 Sometimes, unexpected change happens and you’ll need to maintain an adaptable mindset and be resilient.

 "Facing down reality and being optimistic can co-exist if optimism is channeled into ingenuity, improvisation, and creativity.
 Being resilient in times of change is part of your career experience and smart hiring managers will be interested in how you personally maneuvered through inevitable changes within your company or, in today’s times, a global pandemic.
-If you are learning and finding meaning in what you cannot control, you have the foundation of resiliency.” – JoAnne Williams, CEO
+If you are learning and finding meaning in what you cannot control, you have the foundation of resiliency.” – JoAnne Williams, Founder & CEO

 It can be difficult to accept that our workplace is changing.
 Sometimes we want to believe that the old way was just better.
 However, dwelling on the past and complaining about change just creates negativity in your workplace and will slow down your ability to get with the times.
 Keep an open mind, understand that change can be a good thing, and start adapting and finding innovative ways to operate in your new environment.